Fossil and Fossil Site Protection and Management

-The protection of fossil sites may be considered where it is demonstrated that the sites are significant for scientific, educational, cultural, economic reasons, or are threatened by exploitation or development.
+The protection of fossil sites may be considered where it is demonstrated that the sites are significant for scientific, educational, cultural, recreational and economic reasons, or are threatened by exploitation or development.

 A paleontological assessment will be required to evaluate the scientific importance of the fossil resource, the uniqueness of the fossil sites proposed for protection and their physical extent (metes and bounds, GPS coordinates, etc.).
 This may be undertaken by a proponent or as otherwise agreed by government and/or interested parties.